daniloqps/GetCleanCoursera/CodeBook.md

-#Code Book of UCI HAR Dataset
+#Code Book of UCI HAR Dataset to Coursera Specialization Project

 This file was built to describe all processes applied to get and clean a complex dataset using R Programming Language.
 Below, is reproduced the property information about this dataset, copied from the original.
 [README.txt]()